 It’s important to consider the stage of life you’re in.
-When you first have your period, it may be irregular as your body finds it’s rhythm.
-Later in life, if you are in perimenopause you may have fewer periods until they eventually stop altogether, meaning you’ve been through menopause (a full year without a period).
+When you first have your period, it may be irregular as your body finds its rhythm.
+Later in life, during perimenopause, you may start to have fewer periods until they eventually stop altogether, meaning you’ve been through menopause (a full year without a period).

 Another obvious factor that impacts your cycle is pregnancy, whether it’s a normal pregnancy, ectopic, or you miscarry.

-Certain medications can cause a disruption to the menstrual cycle, including anti-psychotics, antidepressants, weight loss pills, steroids, hormones and medications for ADHD.
+- Certain medications, including anti-psychotics, antidepressants, weight loss pills, steroids, hormones and medications for ADHD.